mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 **Week of announcement.**

-- 1-Page V2MOMs for Company and Department shared with company at COM
+- 1-Page V2MOMs for Company and Department shared with company at all-hands
 - MLT presents company plan to their departments

 ## Quarterly Business Review

-TBD
+- TBD

 ## Board Meetings